About

 Can I store filled eclairs?

-You can, but I’m a little reluctant to say that.
-It’s not ideal.
-But understandable.
-You made eclairs and have leftovers.
-You want to know how to store them right?
+You can, but it’s not ideal.
+You made eclairs and have leftovers and you want to know how to store them right?

-Pastry cream – can be refrigerated for up to 3 days.
-Make sure it’s in an air-tight container, with a plastic wrap touching the surface of the custard.
+• Pastry cream – Can be refrigerated for up to 3 days.
+Make sure it’s in an air-tight container, with a plastic wrap touching the surface of the pastry cream.

-You can also make the choux pastry dough on the day before as well, and store it in a pastry bag, inside an air-tight plastic container.
+You can also make the choux pastry dough on the day before, and store it in a pastry bag, inside an air-tight plastic container.

 While the eclairs are cooling, prepare the pastry cream by transferring it into pastry bags.
 Also, prepare the chocolate glaze and keep it warm.